 Master electricians need to be at a minimum 22 years old and have had a journeyman license for at least 2 years.
 The work experience requirement at this level is 12,000 hours over a period of at least 6 years.
 There is a different exam for aspiring master electricians which costs $50 not including the cost of the test which is discussed further down the page.

 The 3rd type of license you can get from Michigan is the Electrical Contractor license.
 Only master electricians can obtain this level after being classes as a mater for at least a year.
 Michigan only issues this to people working in the electrical field full time within the states borders.
 This license also requires that you take an examination.
 They charge much more for maintaining this type of license since it is $300.00 over 3 years.
 They actually only issue these once every 3 years so your fee would be prorated.

-Also view other important Electrical Contractor information directly on Michigan’s main government website.
+Also view other important Electrical exam information directly on Michigan’s main government website.

 State Reciprocity in Michigan

 Michigan offers reciprocity in general.
 If you are already licensed in another state you could qualify for taking the test in Michigan after the board signs off that the license is substantially the same as those of MI.
 It is done on a case by case basis to you should provide them with all the facts and documentation to help your case.

 You need to be approved by the state’s authorities, through the application process, in order to site for the test regardless of which electrical license you are trying to get.
 The examination is based on NEC standards which will be provided to you for reference.